ucdavis-bioinformatics-training/2019_August_UCD_mRNAseq_Workshop/data_reduction/project_setup.md

 This directory now contains a folder for each sample and the fastq files for each sample are in the sample folders.

-**2b\.** lets create a sample sheet for the project, store sample names in a file called samples.txt
+**2b\.** Let's create a sample sheet for the project and store sample names in a file called samples.txt

     ls > ../samples.txt
     cat ../samples.txt